vortex-logger/vortex-logger/CONTRIBUTING.md

-# Bingo is an OPEN Open Source Project
+# Zenlog is an OPEN Open Source Project

 ## What?